 Google Pixel Buds 2 — design and features

-With the new Pixel Buds, Google is aiming to make tasks easier and faster to do, with even quicker access to its Google Assistant.
-They’re small, circular shape and appear to sit (almost) flush against the year.
+Google intends to make tasks easier and faster to do with the Pixel Buds 2, with even quicker access to its Google Assistant.

-Two mics in each earbud allows for “clear calls”, integrating a voice accelerometer that detects speech through your jawbones and adjusts the audio quality so you can be heard even when it’s a windy day.
-Touch controls offer access to playback and volume (through swipes), with easy pairing to Bluetooth 4.0 products and pairing to Pixel 4 and Android 6.0+ compatible devices via a single tap.
+Touch controls offer access to playback and volume (through swipes), with easy pairing to Bluetooth 4.0 products as well as pairing to Pixel 4 and Android 6.0+ compatible devices via a single tap.

 Google Translation returns, offering the ability to translate foreign languages on the go.
 Other features better wireless connectivity, with the Pixel Buds capable of maintaining a connection even when the earbuds are far away from the device.

 Google claimed that the Pixel Buds stay connection from three rooms away, and can stated that they can even stay connected across the length of an entire football field.
 As always, we’ll wait and see if Google can deliver on its towering claims.

 Google Pixel Buds 2 — How will they sound?